-The new trend in China’s dietary supplement market
+The new trend in China’s dietary supplements market

 China’s millennial generation is looking for new and small brands.
 As of the development of the Internet and e-commerce in China, it is easier for them to know this kind of brand and product.
 In the meanwhile, it is also a great opportunity for small brands that provide special and new products to reach their targets.